Asset 3@2x.png

 The Procedure

-On the morning of the procedure, the treatment plan is reviewed.
-Thereafter, patients are given medications to help them relax, such that the majority of patients sleep or drowse throughout the procedure.
+On the morning of the procedure, the treatment plan is reviewed in detail.
+Patients are then given medication to help them relax, and most will sleep or drowse comfortably throughout the surgery.

-Follicular Unit Grafts (FUG), consisting of single or multiple hairs, are then prepared from harvested donor tissue.
-A pattern of small sites is made to fit these grafts.
-These are made at the same angle and direction as existing hairs in order to create a natural appearance.
-This is the most challenging technical element of the procedure and the key artistic step.
+Follicular Unit Grafts (FUGs), consisting of one or several hairs, are then prepared from the harvested donor tissue.
+A pattern of small recipient sites is created to accommodate these grafts, each placed at the same angle and direction as existing hairs to ensure a natural appearance.
+This step represents the key planning and artistic component of the procedure.

-After the recipient pattern has been created, hairs are placed in the sites.
-The finest, single hair grafts are used at the periphery of the transplanted area to create a natural appearance, while grafts with multiple hairs are used more centrally to improve density.
+After the recipient pattern has been created, the grafts are placed into these sites.
+The finest single-hair grafts are positioned at the periphery of the transplanted area to ensure a natural, feathered appearance, while grafts containing multiple hairs are placed more centrally to enhance density.

 Aftercare (Post-op)